Gori/air/docs/project.md

 ## 1 · Purpose & Product Scope

-A single-tenant SaaS tool where **one manager per company** collects AI-readiness input from co-workers, uses GPT-4.1 to adapt / follow-up questions, automatically scores answers, and produces a shareable, read-only HTML report.
+A single-tenant SaaS tool where **one manager per company** collects AI-readiness input from co-workers, uses OpenAI (model from `OPENAI_MODEL`) to generate at‑most‑one follow‑up question on select free‑text slides, automatically scores answers, and produces a shareable report page.

 * **Employees cannot edit answers once submitted.**
 * Manager may regenerate the report at any time (previous report rows & files are overwritten; no history).